klihub/nri-plugins/docs/resource-policy/policy/balloons.md

       uncoreMaxFreq: 2400
 ```

-See the [sample configmap](/sample-configs/balloons-policy.cfg) for a
+See the [sample configuration custom resource](/sample-configs/balloons-config.yaml) for a
-complete example.
+more complete example.

 ## Assigning a Container to a Balloon